Save Oyster Shells in Virginia

+Oyster shells are literally the foundation of our reef restoration efforts!
 The Chesapeake Bay Foundation (CBF) needs your help–and your oyster shells–to restore native oysters in the Chesapeake Bay.
-Donate your empty shells to CBF so we can recycle them into more oyster reefs and repopulate the Bay with more oysters.
-Oyster shells are literally the foundation of our reef restoration efforts!
+Recycle your empty shells by dropping them off at the locations below so we can repopulate the Bay with more oysters.

 We turn 2,000 bushels of recycled oyster shells each year into habitat for millions of oysters planted in the Bay and its rivers.
 Once the recycled shells are cleaned and cured, CBF places them in huge water tanks containing millions of microscopic oyster larvae, which then attach to the shells.
 On average, each recycled shell can become home to dozens of those baby oysters, called spat.
 CBF provides the spat-on-shell to its oyster gardeners and plants them in rivers and the Bay to grow and expand oyster reefs.

 There are several public shell recycling drop-off locations across Virginia.
-If you are interested in hosting a shell-recycling bin, contact Heather North at firstname.lastname@example.org or 757-632-3804.
+If you are interested in hosting a shell-recycling bin, contact CBF's oyster restoration office at 757-644-4125.

 Great Bridge High School

 Bennetts Creek Park